anuraagr/powerbi-modeling-mcp-covid-ar/README.md

 ﻿# COVID-19 Analytics: Building an Enterprise Semantic Model with AI and MCP

-I built a complete, production-grade Power BI COVID-19 analytics model entirely through natural language conversations with an AI agent.
+I built a Power BI COVID-19 analytics model entirely through natural language conversations with an AI agent.
 No manual UI clicks.
 No drag-and-drop.
 Every measure, relationship, security role, translation, and calculation group was created programmatically using the [Power BI Modeling MCP Server](https://github.com/microsoft/powerbi-modeling-mcp) - Microsoft's open-source Model Context Protocol server that connects AI agents to Power BI semantic models.

 This repository documents what I built, how the model is structured, and why this approach matters for enterprise BI development.